Set Up TouchPoint for Texting¶

 Repeat Steps 3-6 for each phone number you’ve purchased through Twilio OR each MBT group you’d like to setup.

 Facts re Groups, Numbers, and Users¶

-- You only need 1 Twilio group if you only purchased one number and only 1 MBT group if there is only one group in your MBT account.
+- You only need 1 Twilio group if you only purchased one number.

 - Each Twilio group can have multiple phone numbers associated with it.
 If using Twilio and toll-free numbers, it is recommended to only use one number per group.

 - Each group must have users that can text using that number with the exception of the MBT Quick Sign-In group.

 - Users with the SendSMS role will display when you click +Add beside Users.